-I had an easy pregnancy no complications or symptoms until New Years when I started having pain, didn’t think too much about it until early next morning the pain became severe and I was taken from our hospital in NH to Maine Medical Center.
+I had an easy pregnancy, no complications or symptoms, until New Year Day when I started having pain, didn’t think too much about it until early the next morning the pain became severe and I was taken from our hospital in NH to Maine Medical Center.
 Nothing could have prepared us for the news we received when we arrived.
 I had HELLP syndrome and my liver was bleeding, to help me our baby boy needed to be delivered immediately at only 27 wks 6 days.

-The Ronald McDonald house welcomed us with open arms.
+The Ronald McDonald House welcomed us with open arms.
 After spending all day and night by Carter’s side we had a place to go only a minute from the hospital to try to rest up for the next day.
 We were always greeted with smiles and warm wishes from the amazing staff and countless generous volunteers.
 Also being around other families who actually understand what you are going through can be therapeutic in its self.
 A lot of the volunteers were there to give back for the help the house had provided them in the past.
-They reminded us to stay positive, enjoy everyday and there really is light at the end if the tunnel ( no matter how long that tunnel might seem).
+They reminded us to stay positive, enjoy every day, and that there really is light at the end of the tunnel ( no matter how long that tunnel might seem).